Met Office issues new warning for heavy rain as Brits braced for thundery washout

 The yellow alert comes into force at midnight on Sunday and warns that the heavy rain poses a “risk of disruption to transport and infrastructure”, with the potential for flooding to damage buildings.

-Most areas should expect 20 to 40mm of rain, but some parts could see up to 80mm – close to the UK average for the entire month of August, which sits at 93mm, according to the Met Office.
+Most areas should expect 20-40mm of rain, but some parts could see up to 80mm – close to the UK average for the entire month of August, which sits at 93mm, according to the Met Office.

-Spray and flooding is likely to lead to some difficult driving conditions and road closures, with the risk of delays and cancellations to train and bus services, the Met Office said.
+Spray and flooding are likely to lead to some difficult driving conditions and road closures, with the risk of delays and cancellations to train and bus services, the Met Office said.

+Temperatures should also remain between 18C and 23C in what will be “overall an unsettled day”, said Met Office forecaster Greg Dewhurst.

-But the Met Office warning for rain is in force until 9pm on Monday, and spans from England’s northern border to Manchester, York, Leeds and Scarborough, while also covering much of Wales, excluding Cardiff and other parts of the country’s southeast.
+But the warning for rain is in force until 9pm on Monday, and spans from the Scottish border to Manchester, York, Leeds and Scarborough, while also covering much of Wales, excluding Cardiff and other parts of the country’s southeast.

 Conditions in England and Wales are expected to improve through next week – with increasingly pleasant sunny spells and fewer showers, according to the Met Office.

-“By the time we get into Friday and maybe into Saturday we stand a chance of breaking into the 30s.”
+“By the time we get into Friday and maybe into Saturday we stand a chance of breaking into the thirties.”

 The spell of sunny, very warm to hot weather is likely to continue till 26 August, according to the Met Office’s longer-term forecast.